0xSidBanerjee/Beginner-C-programs/README.md

 # Beginner-C-programs
-These C programs are solely made for the beginners who are new to the C language.
+This repo is solely made for the beginners who are new to the C language.